 Students – forum n

 From the beginning, the involvement of and cooperation with students has been one of the central concerns.
 As an Austria-wide student association, Forum n acts as a bridge between students and other university members.
-They represent the interests of students in the SDG committee and in the UniNEtZ council.
+They represent the interests of students in the SDG committee and in the UniNEtZ council and take over the sponsorship for the Priority Area IV "Transformation in the Field of Action Teaching".

 - Alpen-Adria University Klagenfurt - AAU